vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Selected_Bibliography.md

 Mrgendragama, vidyapada and yogapada, with the commentary of Bhatta Na rayanakantha.
 Edited by Madhusudan Kaul Shastri.
 Kashmir Series of Texts and  Studies, no. 50.
 Bombay: Nirnaya Sagar Press, 1930.

 Mrgendragama, vidyapada and yogapada, with the commentary of Bhatta Na rayanakantha and subcommentaiy of AghoraSiva.
 Edited by K. M. Subrahmanya  Sastri.
-Devakottai: Saivagamasiddhantaparipalanasangha, 1928.
+Devakottai: Śaivagamasiddhantaparipalanasangha, 1928.

 .
 Translated by Michel Hulin.
 Pondichdry: Institut Franfais d'Indologie,  1980.